Will-Griffiths-Ireland/Journee/README.md

 ### Customer Error Messages

+Standed errors such as 500, 404 and 403 have custom templates

+### Security

+Across the site there are checks to see who the user is and who owns a page

 ## Testing

-All details on testing can be found here
+All details on testing can be found [here](TESTING.MD)

 ## Technoligies & Tools